nodejs/node/doc/guides/collaborator-guide.md

 ### Closing issues and pull requests

-Collaborators may close any issue or pull request that is not relevant to the future of the Node.js project.
+Collaborators can close any issue or pull request that is not relevant to the future of the Node.js project.
 Where this is unclear, leave the issue or pull request open for several days to allow for discussion.
 Where this does not yield evidence that the issue or pull request has relevance, close it.
 Remember that